mahoney1/docs/animaltracking-tutorial.md

 ### Step 5.
 Execute transactions and test out integration of new events, queries from the IBP SaaS environment

-Note: before invoking the listener client and query client apps below - you should verify that your IBP parameters (eg. MSP ID, channel name, etc) mentioned at the start of 'Part 2' above have been implemented in the scripts.
+Note: before invoking the listener client and query client apps below - you should verify that your IBP-related parameters (eg. MSP ID, channel name, etc) mentioned at the start of 'Part 2' above have been set correctly in the `client/lib/clientCfg.json` file.
+For convenience, the demo data generated in the ledger (in IBM Cloud) uses animal IDS prefixed 'IBP-xx', for convenience.
+That prefix ID can be changed as required, in the `clientCfg.json` file FYI.

 1. From the IBP VS Code extension, expand the channel `channel` and the `animaltracking-ts@0.0.1` instantiated contract to reveal the list of available transactions - scroll down to the `setupdemo` transaction.